-After migrating an application in JDeveloper 11g, you must recompile the application.
+After upgrading your application to Oracle WebCenter 11g, you must recompile the application.
 To prepare your application for redeployment, create a WebLogic Managed Server instance and provision it with a required set of shared libraries.
 Also, create and register the Metadata Service (MDS) repository for your application on the WebLogic Domain's Administration Server instance.
 You must then redeploy the application and verify that it has been deployed properly.
-For information, see the "Deploying WebCenter Applications" chapter in the Oracle Fusion Middleware Administrator's Guide for Oracle WebCenter.
+For information, see the "Deploying WebCenter Applications" chapter in Oracle Fusion Middleware Administrator's Guide for Oracle WebCenter.

-15.4 Migrating Portlet Producers
+15.4 Upgrading Portlet Producers

-If your WebCenter 10.1.3.x application uses portlets, then in addition to migrating your WebCenter consumer application you may need to migrate portlet producers to Oracle WebCenter 11g.
+If your WebCenter 10.1.3.x application uses portlets, then in addition to upgrading your WebCenter consumer application, you may need to upgrade portlet producers to Oracle WebCenter 11g.

-Table 15-3 lists the tasks involved in migrating portlet producers used by your WebCenter 10.1.3.x applications.
+Table 15-2 lists the tasks involved in upgrading portlet producers used by your WebCenter 10.1.3.x applications.